-While exploring the many possibilities that Tasmania has to offer, we want you to be able to relax and enjoy our bounteous natural attractions.
+- While exploring the many possibilities that Tasmania has to offer, we want you to be able to relax and enjoy our many natural attractions.

-In an emergency situation, Police, Fire and Ambulance services can be contacted on the one 3 digit number: 000.
-This is a free call.
+- In an emergency situation, Police, Fire and Ambulance services can be contacted on the free call 3 digit number, 000 (Triple Zero).

-Crime Stoppers Tasmania has a 24 hour free phone number, 1800 333 000, to assist in the solving of crime.
-Information can be given anonymously and you may be entitled to a reward of up to $2,000.
+- Crime Stoppers Tasmania has a 24-hour free call number, 1800 333 000, to assist in the solving of crime.
+Information can be given anonymously and you may be entitled to a reward.

 Caring for valuables

-When sightseeing, we recommend you take only sufficient currency to cover your immediate needs and advise storing any remaining personal items of value in a secure location.
+- When sightseeing, we recommend you take only sufficient money to cover your immediate needs and advise storing any remaining personal items of value in a secure location.

-It is illegal to drive a vehicle while using a mobile telephone.
+- It is illegal to drive a vehicle while using a mobile phone.
 Please use a hands free device, or pull over safely to make or receive calls.